Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ### Instantiation

-Learner should know how to instantiate a class object
+Learner should know how to instantiate a class object.

 ```
   Rectangle rectangle1 = new Rectangle();